Grammar Hammer: Punctuation Saves Lives, Part I

 Dashes come in two forms: the en dash (-) and the em dash (–).
 En dashes are used to connect numbers or connect elements of a compound adjective (Abraham Lincoln was president of the United States from 1861-1865).

 An em dash (so-called because the size of the dash is about the size of the letter M) can be used to separate clauses, introduce a phrase for added emphasis, or what I’m most guilty of – indicate a break in thought or sentence structure.
 It can be a divisive bit of punctuation for journalists.

 Hyphens create compound words, particularly modifiers (“She was a well-known cook.”).
 Hyphens are also used in prefixes (“I wonder if they had any kind of pre-nuptial agreement?”).

-Have a grammar rule you’d like me to explore?
-Drop me a line at firstname.lastname@example.org.
+Have a grammar rule you’d like us to explore?
+Drop the team a line at email@example.com.

-A version of this post originally appeared on PR Newswire’s Beyond PR blog.
-Author Catherine Spicer is a manager of customer content services at PR Newswire and has never been inspired to cook her family or her cats.
+Author Catherine Spicer is the former manager of customer content services at PR Newswire and has never been inspired to cook her family or her cats.